RPendleton3/Active-Directory-Management-Tool/README.md

              **Find a way to simplify the code again to make it easier to read **Add a way to change specific parts of domain users accounts like changing address, department etc **Issue found when entering no values, need validation function to check for actual input

+10.15.2022 - Added new function that detects when values are left blank, fixing the bug found last revision.
+Modified code to allow evertime the user enters info the                function exectutes, function also allows for reentry of data and reverification

+             **Continue working with export csv and report creation **Find a way to simplify the code again to make it easier to read **Add a way to change specific parts of domain users accounts like changing address, department etc